AIS-Bonn/neural_mvs/README.md

 ### Data

 NeuralMVS uses RGB images together with camera pose for training.
 The data is loaded with the [DataLoaders] package and interfaced using [EasyPBR].
-Here we show how to train on the [DTU], [LLFF] and [NeRF] syntehtic dataset.<br/>
+Here we show how to train on the [DTU], [LLFF] and [NeRF] synthetic dataset.<br/>
-Download either the [DTU], [LLFF] or the [NeRF] datasets by clicking on their respective links.
+Download either dataset by clicking on their respective links.

-Next modify the `neural_mvs/config/train.cfg` and for each respective loader modify the `dataset_path` to folder in which your dataset is located.
+Next modify the `neural_mvs/config/train.cfg` and for each respective loader modify the `dataset_path` to the folder in which your dataset is located.